-We will go on a plant walk, meet a few new plant 'friends,' and then make our own lip balm with the healing properties of chickweed, wild mint and plantain infused in our oil, as well as the delicious benefits of CHOCOLATE!!
+We will go on a plant walk to meet a few new plant friends, and make our own White Chocolate lip balm infused with the healing properties of chickweed, wild mint, plantain, and wild Pemberton roses!

-Why do some trees have leaves and some have needles?
-What do trees (and other living beings) gain by having a season of rest?
-Because it is the month of gift giving, each child will have the chance to create his or her own treasures to take home: We will gather some of our own materials to make into a wreath, and explore the wonderful aromatic possibilities of evergreens by making our own bath salts using conifer inspired essential oils.
+We will explore the world of conifer trees, and learn what trees (and other living beings) gain by having a season of rest.
+Because it is the month of gift giving, each child will have the chance to create his or her own treasures to take home: we will gather some of our own materials to make into a wreath, and explore the wonderful aromatic possibilities of evergreens by making our own bath salts using conifer inspired essential oils.

 How can we get sweetness from the wild?
 Where does Maple or Birch Syrup come from, and how is it made?
 In this camp we will spend the morning grooming, riding, and making friends with the horses, and the afternoon exploring the craft of making syrup from Birch Trees!

 We will learn about the nature of sap, different tree species we can tap, and how to tap a tree.
 We will see if our sap buckets are empty or full and why that is, and experience what we have to do with the sap to make it into syrup and other treats.
 (If we don't have any of our own sap to boil we will make small treats of maple taffy on snow- yum!)

 There will be lots of time to explore the farm, meet the other animals, and see if anything else is waking up as the natural world begins to thaw around us!